Multidimensional cost geometry: Conclusions

 We further showed that these differences are reflected at the level of geodesics.
 The affine geodesics on both $M_x$ and $M_t$ are straight lines, and in $M_t$ are globally defined, while in $M_x$ the domain restriction $x_i > 0$ restricts their extendibility.
 The Levi-Civita geodesics introduce additional structure, with coefficients depending only on $S = \alpha \cdot t$, which confirms that the geometry is controlled by a single direction.
 Therefore, the function $J$ induces three distinct families of curves: affine geodesics of $M_t$, affine geodesics of $M_x$, and Levi-Civita geodesics on $M_x$, depending on the chosen affine or metric structure.

-Independently of the Hessian structure or geodesics, it is natural to examine gradient paths of the cost function.
-Here, the gradient paths are integral curves of the vector field $\sinh(\alpha\cdot~t)\,\alpha$, hence the velocities lie in the $1$-dimensional distribution generated by $\alpha$.
+Independent of the Hessian structure or geodesics, it is natural to examine gradient paths of the cost function.
+Here, the gradient paths are integral curves of the vector field $\sinh(\alpha\cdot~t)\,\alpha$; hence, the velocities lie in the one-dimensional distribution generated by $\alpha$.
 Gradient paths therefore evolve only in the direction $\alpha$.

+{ The degeneracy of the Hessian metric has a geometric meaning.
+In logarithmic coordinates, the metric has rank one and depends only on the scalar variable \( S=\sum_{i=1}^n \alpha_i \log x_i, \) so that directions orthogonal to $\alpha$ lie in the kernel of the metric.
+Thus, the geometry is effectively one-dimensional, determined by the variable $S$, while the remaining directions do not contribute to the metric.}

-Further work will include multidimensional uniqueness and analysis near the degeneracy set.
+{Our further work will include} multidimensional uniqueness and analysis near the degeneracy set.
 Other possible extensions could be examining different coordinate systems beyond ratio type $x$ and logarithmic type $t$ to see if a Hessian cost manifold can be constructed with a globally defined inverse metric, or if they have a particularly interesting interpretation as statistical manifolds.

-{\bf Acknowledgements.} The authors thank Prof. Dr. Elshad Allahyarov, Dr. Sebastian Pardo-Guerra, and Dr. Megan Simons for their valuable comments on an earlier version of the paper.
+{\bf Acknowledgements.} The authors thank Elshad Allahyarov, Sebastian Pardo-Guerra, and Megan Simons for their valuable comments on an earlier version of the paper.

 {\bf Author contributions.} Conceptualization, J.W.; Methodology, J.W., M.Z. and P.B; Software, J.W.; Validation, J.W., M.Z. and P.B.; Formal Analysis, M.Z., P.B. and J.W.; Investigation, J.W., M.Z. and P.B.; Resources, J.W.; Writing-Original Draft Preparation, J.W.; Writing-Review and Editing, M.Z., P.B., and J.W.; Funding Acquisition, J.W.